Samuel-2626/django-lang/article.md

 ## Internationalization vs localization

-`Internationalization` and `localization` are rather two different terms.
-While **internationalization** (i18n) enables our web application to be language agnostic (i.e it isn't hard wired to a particular language), but can be used by different languages and locales, **localization** (l10n) on the other hand is the process of translating our web application to a particular language and locale.
+**Internationalization** and **localization** are rather two different terms.
+While **internationalization** represented by i18n enables our web application to be language agnostic (i.e it isn't hard wired to any particular language), but can be used by different languages and locales, **localization** represented by l10n on the other hand is the process of translating our web application to a particular language and locale.

 Recall that `Django` using its international framework has being translated into more than 50 languages.